 Maxim Three: Power

 Black Sunnites could be described as power-worshipers, or fascists.
 We believe that we live in a Darwinian universe, in which might makes right, the strong dominate the weak and only the fittest survive.
-We believe that the strongest individuals, tribes and empires will naturally prevail over weaker collectives, and this should not be discouraged.
+We believe that the strongest individuals, tribes and empires will naturally prevail over weaker collectives, and this should be encouraged.
 We believe that every individual should strive for inner development and empowerment, and that every collective is measured by the personal power of its individuals.
 We understand that there is no cosmic reward for pursuing any ideal of “justice”, “liberty”, or “equality” that denies the realities of the Borzûmik Vrâthûl (“Black Sunnish Universe”).
 We believe that all political ideologies not rooted in nihilistic Black Sun philosophy are arbitrary, transient delusions.
 Our politics is the politics of destruction of all false ideologies, hopes and creeds, and the elevation of will, vitality and power as the supreme political expressions of human nature in this hostile universe.

 In Borzûmik ideology, the emphasis is on the will and imagination, not on reason, reality or morality, because only the former can fill the void of existence in a Black Sun-dominated cosmos.
 We seek to master and mold the universe to our liking according to our Borzûmik inspiration, not according to the dictates of some false god of light or bogus moralism.
 Liberated and endarkened, each of us is a potential Emperor and conqueror of the world, who may attract legions of followers who wish to share in our conquests.
 Unlimited power!
 Unlimited conquest!
 Unlimited triumphs of the will!
 Let this be the credo of the Black Sunnite sorcerer and anti-philosopher!